kirkbowers/sphec/README.md

 ## Installing Sphec

-### From Packagist using composer

 The preferred way to install Sphec is with [Composer](https://getcomposer.org).
 Assuming you have Composer installed, run:

     composer global require kirkbowers/sphec

 Then, assuming you have `$COMPOSER_HOME/vendor/bin` in your executable path, you should be good to go.

-### Manually from a phar file

-You can download the current version of Sphec as a phar archive [here](https://github.com/kirkbowers/sphec/releases/download/v0.1.1/sphec.phar).

-Then you can move/rename the file into a directory in your path (typically `/usr/local/bin`) dropping the `.phar` suffix:

-    mv sphec.phar /usr/local/bin/sphec

 ## Running Sphec